rand3289/distributAr/README.md

 **netg** - Not required to run distributAr.
 Creates random network configurations for testing by creating a random graph and saving it to a DOT file.
 http://en.wikipedia.org/wiki/Random_graph
 http://en.wikipedia.org/wiki/DOT_language
+Think of this graph as the DNA that defines peripheral nervous system connectivity and connectivity among regions of the brain in living systems.

 ### Project parts
 Client: builds network according to the graph or allows issuing commands to tracker/server/IoServer